dogeystamp/geode-piano/README.md

 If there are more connections, that means there is crosstalk.

 Once the wiring is done, plug the ribbon cables from your piano into the sockets.

+## sustain pedal

+Using jumper wires and alligator clips, wire the Tip of the pedal's TRS jack into the GND rail.
+Then, wire the Ring (middle metal part, surrounded by two black bands), into the pedal pin (by default GP8).
+To attach the alligator clips to the [TRS jack](https://en.m.wikipedia.org/wiki/Phone_connector_(audio)#Design), you can strip the outer layer of a paperclip and wrap the metallic part around the jack.

+Because the sustain pedal is normally-closed, failure to wire this appropriately could result in the sustain pedal being constantly on.
+To disable the sustain pedal, comment out the `pedal_task` in `src/bin/piano_firmware.rs`.